Matchmaking API

 will create a Game Session

-with some custom properties, so later, Clients
+with some custom properties, so that later, Clients

 can filter the Sessions